jayakrishnankk/examples/getting-started/README.md

 Kibana x-pack installation includes setting up the bundles, and typically takes some time.
 Please be patient.
 After kibana startup, you should see login page now at http://localhost:5601.

-Default username = elastic; password = changeme
+Default username = `elastic` and password = `changeme`

-You can see more functionalities added to Kibana UI including Monitoring, Management, Graph etc.
+You can see more functionalities added to Kibana UI.
+For example, Monitoring and Graph.

 ```
 # Start by creating the "library" index, an optional step